solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 - `<object>` - if transaction is confirmed, an object with the following fields:
   - `slot: <u64>` - the slot this transaction was processed in
   - `transaction: <object|[string,encoding]>` - [Transaction](#transaction-structure) object, either in JSON format or encoded binary data, depending on encoding parameter
+  - `blockTime: <i64 | null>` - estimated production time, as Unix timestamp (seconds since the Unix epoch) of when the transaction was processed. null if not available
   - `meta: <object | null>` - transaction status metadata object:
     - `err: <object | null>` - Error if transaction failed, null if transaction succeeded.
 [TransactionError definitions](https://github.com/solana-labs/solana/blob/master/sdk/src/transaction.rs#L24)
     - `fee: <u64>` - fee this transaction was charged, as u64 integer
     - `preBalances: <array>` - array of u64 account balances from before the transaction was processed
     - `postBalances: <array>` - array of u64 account balances after the transaction was processed
     - `innerInstructions: <array|undefined>` - List of [inner instructions](#inner-instructions-structure) or omitted if inner instruction recording was not yet enabled during this transaction
+    - `preTokenBalances: <array|undefined>` - List of  [token balances](#token-balances-structure) from before the transaction was processed or omitted if token balance recording was not yet enabled during this transaction
+    - `postTokenBalances: <array|undefined>` - List of [token balances](#token-balances-structure) from after the transaction was processed or omitted if token balance recording was not yet enabled during this transaction
     - `logMessages: <array>` - array of string log messages or omitted if log message recording was not yet enabled during this transaction
     - DEPRECATED: `status: <object>` - Transaction status
       - `"Ok": <null>` - Transaction was successful